Scotland Island

 Life on Scotland Island revolves around the water — residents commute by ferry to Church Point on the mainland, from where road access to Mona Vale and beyond is available.
 The island has no cars, no through roads, and no shops, fostering an exceptionally tight-knit community known for its creative, alternative, and eco-conscious character.
 Bushwalking tracks, direct water access, and sweeping views of Pittwater attract those who value natural beauty and community spirit over urban convenience, making Scotland Island one of Sydney's most distinctive and sought-after alternative lifestyle addresses.

-Scotland Island falls under postcode 2105 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Pittwater electorate.
+Scotland Island falls under postcode 2105 and is governed by the Northern Beaches Council (Local Government Area).
+For federal elections, residents vote in the electorate of Mackellar, while state elections fall under the Pittwater electorate.

 📍 Location